 What Small Business Loans With No Credit Check Are

 Small business loans with no credit check are relatively rare and are typically backed by collateral and guarantees to secure the debt.
 Instead of a credit check, these lenders rely on business performance, existing assets, and recent business growth to verify creditworthiness.
 More commonly, lenders rely on a soft credit check for their evaluation.

-As an example, to qualify borrowers, Fundbox relies on outstanding invoices, business-specific information, and a soft credit check.
+As an example, to qualify borrowers, Fundbox relies on a soft credit check.
 A soft check is not reflected on your credit report as an inquiry.
 It also reveals a high-level summary of your credit and can qualify you for a larger loan.
 Once you qualify and accept the loan with Fundbox, you will still receive a hard credit check the first time you draw funds from the account.

 This hard credit check will be reflected on your credit report as an inquiry and may impact your overall score.
 It also reveals more detailed information in your credit report to the lender.
 However, by this point, you are already qualified for a loan, unlike most other forms of financing, like business credit cards that require the hard check at the application stage.
 After your first draw, any subsequent withdrawals from the line of credit will only require a soft credit check.

 7 Types of Business Loans With No Credit Check